Jeffrey Silber

 • Director, Center for Outcomes Research, Children's Hospital of Philadelphia

-Jeffrey Silber, MD, PhD holds the Nancy Abramson Wolfson Endowed Chair in Health Services Research at the Children’s Hospital of Philadelphia and is a Professor of Pediatrics and Anesthesiology & Critical Care at the Perelman School of Medicine at the University of Pennsylvania, and Professor of Health Care Management at the Wharton School.
+Jeffrey Silber, MD, PhD holds the Nancy Abramson Wolfson Endowed Chair in Health Services Research at the Children’s Hospital of Philadelphia and is a Professor of Pediatrics and Anesthesiology & Critical Care at the University of Pennsylvania Perelman School of Medicine and a Professor of Health Care Management at The Wharton School.

-Dr. Silber is an internationally known authority on outcomes measurement and severity adjustment for both adult and pediatric applications.
+Dr. Silber is an internationally-known authority on outcomes measurement and severity adjustment for both adult and pediatric applications.
 He created the adult quality of care measure Failure-to-Rescue (FTR) in 1990 that has been adopted as three specific quality measures by the National Quality Forum (NQF).
 He has also developed two length of stay outcome measures: Prolonged Length of Stay and Conditional Length of Stay, now applied to both pediatric and adult populations.
-With Paul Rosenbaum, he developed the Omega measure that evaluates outcome measures by estimating the relative contribution of patient to hospital characteristics associated with a specific outcome, and the method of Template Matching to compare hospital cost and quality.
+With Paul Rosenbaum, PhD, he developed the Omega measure that evaluates outcome measures by estimating the relative contribution of patient-to-hospital characteristics associated with a specific outcome, and the method of Template Matching to compare hospital cost and quality.

 Related Content